 4 Reasons Why Collaboration Is Important

 - Endorsement and credibility – Here’s a great piece of advice from Dr Ken Evoy, creator of Solo Build It!, the platform I use to build my websites: “If you can’t demonstrate your own expertise to Google, associate with those who can.”
 This is particularly important in the health niche.
-If you’re a lay person, it’s essential to have your content endorsed or reviewed by qualified experts.
+If you’re a lay person, it’s essential to have your high quality content endorsed or reviewed by qualified experts.

 - Exchange of resources – maybe you have traffic, but no product to promote, or the reverse.
 You have a fantastic product or book to promote but haven’t built up followers on social media or an email list.
 Learning how to do collaborations with in those scenarios can be the difference in a make or break situation.

 - Exchange of ideas – let’s face it, we can’t always be experts in every single aspect of our niche.
 Sharing ideas and swapping expertise are great ways of keeping your content fresh, up to date and comprehensive.